A. H. Wheeler

 A. H. Wheeler & Co.
 Pvt.
-Ltd., commonly known as A. H. Wheeler or simply Wheeler, is an Indian-owned company that owns a bookstore chain.
-Co-founded by Émile Moreau, a French businessman, T. K. Banerjee, an Indian businessman, and others, in Prayagraj in 1877, it mainly operates from railway stations.
+Ltd., commonly known as A. H. Wheeler or simply Wheeler, is an Indian bookstore chain.
+Co-founded by Émile Moreau, a French businessman in Prayagraj in 1877, it mainly operates from railway stations.

 A. H. Wheeler borrowed its name from the then-successful London bookstore and its owner, "Arthur Henry Wheelers", who was also a friend of Emile Moreau and helped him financially.

 History

 After its foundation in 1877, the company grew to have stores at railway stations all over India, especially in the north.
 The first store was opened at Prayagraj railway station in 1877.
 In 1888 the company began publishing a series of booklets known as the Indian Railway Library.

-The Banerjees took over the company in 1950.
+The Banerjees took over the company in 1950 and it was registered with the Registrar of Companies on 31 October 1953.
 In 2004 it had bookstores at 258 railway stations all over India.
 It contributed to about 80% of the revenue earned by the Indian Railways from book sales.
 Up to 2004, it had a monopoly on selling books at railway stations. it is headquartered in Prayagraj and the distribution network is also managed from there.

 A 2004 Indian Railways circular stated: "At present M/s.
 A.H.
 Wheeler & Co. is enjoying sole selling rights for running bookstalls at platforms on which this company had been running the same till 01.01.1976.
 It has now been decided that M/s.
 A.H.
 Wheeler & Co. shall not have any sole selling rights henceforth and their rights are brought at par with others.
 The number of bookstalls held by M/s.
 A.H.
 Wheeler & Co. and M/s.
 Higginbothams Ltd. are at present frozen.
 Since, the sole selling rights of M/s.A.H.
 Wheeler & Co. have been withdrawn and their rights have been brought at par with others, the freezing on the holding of stalls by M/s.
 A.H.
 Wheeler & Co. and M/s.
 Higginbothams Ltd. is also removed.
 In view of the need for decongesting the platform, any fresh allotment of any new bookstall to any category at the stations where railways had frozen the holding of M/s.
 A.H.
 Wheeler & Co. and M/s.
 Higginbothams Ltd. should have to be amply justified before any such decision is taken.
 The allotment at such stations should be done only with the personal approval of General Manager, irrespective of the type of station."

 According to The Financial Express this loss of monopoly was a result of a "New Book policy" being implemented by the Indian Railways.
 It also carries Wheeler's claims that it was the first Indian company to be granted "total rights of any business" by the British, which it gained in 1937.